HOST A KAYAK WORKSHOP

 - Cover.
-Boats and builders need shelter from rain, sun, and bugs.
+Kayaks and builders need shelter from rain, sun, and bugs.

 - Power.
 We can rent a generator if necessary, but we need power for tools, lights, and charging batteries.

 - Heat.
-The space can be no colder than 50F (10C) or participants will be uncomfortable and the boats won’t dry.
+The space must be at least 50F (10C) or participants will be uncomfortable and the polyurethane coating won’t dry.

 Examples of great workshop spaces:

-Woodworking shop, outbuilding like a barn or personal shop, boathouse, wedding venue, summer camp lodge, community center or school, outside, under cover.
-Large wedding tents or canvas tarps are great for warmer climates — as long as they can be fully enclosed and the overnight temperature stays above 50F (10C).
+Woodworking shop, outbuilding like a barn or personal shop, boathouse, wedding venue, summer camp lodge, community center or school, outside under cover.
+Large event tents or canvas tarps are workable for warmer climates — as long as they can be fully enclosed and the overnight temperature stays above 50F (10C).

 No squeamish spaces!
 While we do our best to keep places cleaner than we found them, the space needs to be able to handle dust and the errant polyurethane drip.